SirTony/json.d/README.md

 Phobos' JSON module leaves much to be desired; it can sometimes be tedious to work with and can overcomplicate the manipulation of even simple JSON objects.
 This is partly due to the inherent challenges associated with mapping an implicitly typed structure to a statically typed language, and partly due to phobos' implementation being more simplistic and not leveraging the full capabilities of the language.

-JSON.d aims to provide an implementation that's as easy as possible to work with, making it feel as natural as possible to read and manipulation JSON documents.
+JSON.d aims to provide an implementation that's as easy as possible to work with, making it feel as natural as possible to read and manipulate JSON documents.

 Features
 ========